sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Priority**: High Priority Resilience

-**Why Essential**: HPA is **essential for handling traffic spikes and replacing failed pods**.
+**Why Essential**: HPA is essential for handling traffic spikes and replacing failed pods.
 Without autoscaling, traffic surges can overwhelm fixed-capacity deployments, causing cascading failures and service degradation.

-This factor builds upon the previous factors by ensuring that the distributed, replicated workloads can automatically scale to handle varying load and replace failed instances.

 **Use Case**: Essential for dynamic workloads like e-commerce APIs, web applications, or any service with variable traffic